 Primary health care covers a broad range of health services, including diagnosis and treatment, health education, counselling, disease prevention and screening.

 A strong primary health care system is central to improving the health of all New Zealanders and reducing health inequalities between different groups.
-The launch of the Primary Health Care Strategy in 2001, followed by the establishment of primary health organisations (PHOs), set the direction and vision for primary health care services in New Zealand.

 Clinical guidelines provide information and guidelines to all clinicians.
 Many of the guidelines relate to primary health care.
 Find our guidelines in the Publications section.